If adventure ranks high on your Colorado travel to-do list, then you should set your sights on one place in particular: Durango.

 Skiers and snowboarders will jump for joy at the typically smaller crowds and shorter lift lines at Purgatory Resort, just 30 minutes north of town.
 The San Juan Forest is a perfect canvas for carving fresh tracks on a snowmobile or dog-sledding adventure.
 And outfitters like Kling Mountain Guides can lead you to some of Colorado’s best ice climbing on frozen waterfalls and mountains that look magically like ice castles.

 7. Experience the Old (and New) West in Downtown Durango

 Downtown Durango offers new adventures around every corner.
 The town was founded in 1880 by the Denver & Rio Grande Railroad, and many of the buildings from the era remain — including the grandiose Strater Hotel, where author Louis L’Amour wrote many of his Western classics.
 Learn all about Durango’s rough-and-tumble past on a guided mosey with Horsefly History Tours.

 As the most populous city in Colorado’s Four Corners region, Durango’s drinking and dining scene is growing bigger and better all the time.
 Sip microbrews at Steamworks Brewing, Ska Brewing and Carver Brewing, and sample Mayday Moonshine and other tipples at Durango Craft Spirits.
 Be sure to pick up your free Tasting Passport in the Durango Welcome Center to discover all of Southwest Colorado’s craft beverages.
 Must-try restaurants include Grassburger, Mahogany Grille and the Diamond Belle Saloon, a real-deal Old West watering hole within the Strater Hotel that still plays host to ragtime pianists.
-And when it’s time to hit the hay, a soak before bed at Trimble Hot Springs is the perfect cure for adventure-rattled bones.
+And when it’s time to hit the hay, a soak before bed at Durango Hot Springs Resort and Spa is the perfect cure for adventure-rattled bones.